ucsb-cs156/ucsb-cs156.github.io/topics/vscode/vscode_extensions.md

 ## Recommended Extensions for this course

 Here is a list of recommended extensions for this course
 * "Extension Pack for Java" by Microsoft
+* "XML" by RedHat (useful for formatting `pom.xml` for example).
 * "Prettier" by Prettier (code formatter for Javascript code)
 * "Github Copilot" by Github
    * Requires configuration: after installing, you'll be prompted in the side panel to login to your Github account.